meeb/gateaux/README.md

 ## Tests

-There is a test suite, you can run it by cloing this repository then execuiting:
+There is a pretty comprehensive test suite.
+As `gateaux` is designed to pack and unpack important data it has good coverage to make sure it's behaving as expected.
+You can run it by cloing this repository then execuiting:

 ```bash
 $ ./run-tests.sh